StephenCleary/StructuredConcurrency/README.md

 Task groups provide `CancellationToken` parameters to all of their work, and it is the work's responsibility to respond to that cancellation.

 The task group will cancel itself if any work item faults.
-Task groups also take a `CancellationToken` in their constructor to enable cancellation from "upstream"; e.g., if the application is shutting down.
+Task groups also take a `CancellationToken` as an optional `RunAsync` parameter to enable cancellation from "upstream"; e.g., if the application is shutting down.
-Task groups can also be cancelled manually (via `TaskGroup.Cancel()`) if the program logic wishes to stop the task group for any reason.
+Task groups can also be cancelled manually (via `TaskGroup.CancellationTokenSource`) if the program logic wishes to stop the task group for any reason.

 ### Resources